stevenc-stb/spdx-3-model/model/Licensing/Licensing.md

 The Licensing profile only contains the additional requirement that any Software Artifact must have a `Relationship` of type `hasConcludedLicense`.

-Classes and Property restrictions are defined in the SimpleLicensing profile (Classes and Properties associated with
+Classes and property restrictions are defined in the SimpleLicensing profile (classes and properties associated with
 [license expression strings](../../annexes/spdx-license-expressions.md))
 and in the ExpandedLicensing profile (classes and properties used for a fully parsed syntax tree of license expressions).